Port Royal: Privateering

 Since the English lacked sufficient troops to prevent either the Spanish or French from seizing it, the Jamaican governors eventually turned to the pirates to defend the city.
 By the 1660s, the city had, for some, become a pirate utopia and had gained a reputation as the "Sodom of the New World", where most residents were pirates, cutthroats, or prostitutes.
 When Charles Leslie wrote his history of Jamaica, he included a description of the pirates of Port Royal:

 Wine and women drained their wealth to such a degree that [...] some of them became reduced to beggary.
 They have been known to spend 2 or 3,000 pieces of eight in one night; and one gave a strumpet 500 to see her naked.
 They used to buy a pipe of wine, place it in the street, and oblige everyone that passed to drink from it.

 The taverns of Port Royal were known for their excessive consumption of alcohol such that records even exist of the wild animals of the area partaking in the debauchery.
 During a passing visit, famous Dutch explorer Jan van Riebeeck is said to have described the scenes:

 The parrots of Port Royal gather to drink from the large stocks of ale with just as much alacrity as the drunks that frequent the taverns that serve it.

 Genealogical research indicates that Blackbeard (Edward Teach) and his family moved to Jamaica where Edward Thatch Jr. is listed as being a mariner in the Royal Navy aboard HMS Windsor in 1706.
 Port Royal benefited from this lively, glamorous infamy and grew to be one of the two largest towns and the most economically important port in the English colonies.
 At the height of its popularity, the city had one drinking house for every 10 residents.
 In July 1661 alone, 40 new licenses were granted to taverns.
 During a 20-year period that ended in 1692, nearly 10,000 people lived in Port Royal.
 In addition to prostitutes and buccaneers, there were four goldsmiths, 44 tavern keepers, and a variety of artisans and merchants who lived in 2,000 buildings crammed into 51 acre of real estate.
 213 ships visited the seaport in 1688.
 The city's wealth was so great that coins were preferred for payment over the more common system of bartering goods for services.

 Following Henry Morgan's appointment as lieutenant governor, Port Royal began to change.
 Pirates were no longer needed to defend the city.
 The selling of enslaved people took on greater importance.
 Upstanding citizens disliked the reputation the city had acquired.
 In 1687, Jamaica passed anti-piracy laws.
 Consequently, instead of being a safe haven for pirates, Port Royal became noted as their place of execution.
 Many were executed at Gallows Point, including Charles Vane and John Rackham, who were hanged in 1720.
-About five months later, the famous woman pirate Mary Read died in the Jamaican prison in Spanish Town.
+About five months later, the famous woman pirate Mary Read died in prison in nearby Spanish Town.
 Two years later, 41 pirates met their death in one month.